 Degrees and Certifications:

 Masters Degree from East Carolina University in Education of Instructional Technology.
 Bachelor Degree from UNC-Wilmington in Therapeutic Recreation and Child Psychology.
-Highly Qualified Teaching License in Exceptional Children K-12, License Instructional Technology Facilitator Specialist, Computer Education, Technology Engineer and Design, PLTW Automation and Robotics, and PLTW Flight and Space.
+Highly Qualified Teaching License in Education of Exceptional Children K-12, Instructional Technology Facilitator Specialist, Computer Education, Technology Engineer and Design, PLTW Automation and Robotics, and PLTW Flight and Space.

 Mrs. Megan Cox

 After working in the healthcare setting with children for several years, I decided to go into education.
-I enjoy steering students in the right direction to reach their goals in life and incorporating technology to do it.
 I have worked with children with disabilities in the school setting and as an Instructional Technology Faciliator Specialist.
-I have also enjoyed coaching cheerleading, facilitating professional development, and serving as test coordinator and now, as a CTE teacher for Project Lead The Way aka PLTW.
+I've also enjoyed coaching cheerleading, facilitating professional development, serving as test coordinator and now, as a CTE teacher for Project Lead The Way aka PLTW.

 What is PLTW?

 All assignments are posted in Google Classroom under their specific class depending on the grade level.
-Parents are able to join notifications for assignments by sharing their email with Mrs. Cox.
+Parents are able to join for notifications of assignments by sharing their email with Mrs. Cox.
 Please email MeganCox@johnston.k12.nc.us if you are not connected to your child's classroom.